Pet Daily Ration Calculator

 How many times a day should I distribute the ration?

 The RER formula is: 70 × (weight in kg)^0.75.
-It is the basis of all veterinary caloric calculation.
+It is the scientific foundation for all modern veterinary caloric calculation.

-DER multiplies RER by the animal's lifestyle factor.
+DER multiplies RER by the animal's specific lifestyle factor to provide a daily requirement.

-A neutered dog needs up to 20% fewer calories than an intact one.
+A neutered dog needs up to 20 percent fewer calories than an intact one due to hormonal shifts.

-Obesity affects 50% of pets and significantly reduces their life expectancy.
+Obesity affects 50 percent of pets today and significantly reduces their life expectancy and quality of life.

-# The Science Behind the Calculations: RER and DER
+# The Science Behind the Calculations: Understanding RER and DER

 70 × kg^0.75 RER: Resting energy

-# How to Read Your Pet Food Label
+# How to Read and Interpret Your Pet Food Label

-For the calculator to give you exact grams, you need to know the caloric density of the product.
-This value is usually expressed as kcal/kg or kcal/100g.
+For the calculator to give you exact grams, you need to know the caloric density of the product, also known as its metabolizable energy.
+This value is usually expressed as kcal/kg or kcal/100g on the packaging.
+By entering these numbers precisely, you can design a diet that is neither deficient nor excessive.

-Every pet is an individual.
-The calculator offers a solid starting point, but you should always monitor body condition by feeling your pet's ribs.
-If you can feel them without pressing hard, the weight is correct.
+Every pet is an individual with its own unique metabolism.
+The calculator offers a scientifically-backed starting point, but you should always monitor actual body condition by feeling your pet's ribs.
+If you can feel them easily without pressing hard, the weight is ideal.
+If the ribs are hard to find under a layer of fat, it might be time to restrict the ration.

 Bibliographic References